 Service Information

-We are a provider of notarial services.
-In addition we offer ancillary services including legalisation and translation services if required.
+• We are a provider of notarial services.
+In addition, we offer ancillary services including legalisation and translation services.
 A general outline and likely timescales for these services are set out below.

-If you require consular legalisation we will take your document to the required consulate after the document has been apostilled.
+• If you require consular legalisation, we will take your document to the required consulate after the document has been apostilled.
 Timescales and requirements vary per consulate, and for more guidance on timescales you can visit our consular legalisation page.
+It should be noted that completion of consular legalisation is provided not as of right but, rather, at the discretion of a particular consulate.
+We cannot therefore guarantee that consular legalisation of your notarised and / or apostilled documents will be accepted and we accept no liability in this regard of whatsoever nature.

-To use our translation service you will need to email a scan of the document you require translating.
-Most translations are completed within 2/3 working days.
+• To use our translation service, you will need to email a scan of the document you require translating.
+Most translations are completed within 2-3 working days, however the lead time will depend on the length of the document to be translated.
+We will provide an estimated timeframe when quoting you.

 Get in touch